FAQ for Legal Deadlines During the COVID-19 CrisisPosted on: March 30, 2020

 Deadlines for Louisiana State and Local Agencies

-Deadlines for all Louisiana State and local agencies, including for appeals, have been suspended through June 5, 2020 or later.
-Return to this site shortly before then for any update.
+Deadlines for all Louisiana State and local agencies, including for appeals, have been suspended through July 5, 2020 or later.

 What if my driver’s license or license plate is expiring?